MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### Whiteboard

 The following sections explain how use the in-app functionality in Microsoft Whiteboard to find, access, export, and delete personal data.
-Use the following guidance depending on the version of Whiteboard used in your organization.

 - Whiteboard on Surface Hub
 - Whiteboard Preview

-#### Whiteboard on Surface Hub
+#### Whiteboard 2016 on Surface Hub

-This section describes responding to DSR requests for data created using the Whiteboard app on Surface Hub.
+This section describes responding to DSR requests for data created using the built-in Whiteboard 2016 app on Surface Hub.

 ##### Discover
 Whiteboard files (.wbx files) are stored in users’ OneDrive for Business account.
 You can ask the data subject or other users if whiteboards they created may contain personal data responsive to a DSR request.
 They can share a whiteboard with you, or you can get a copy of it to give to the data subject.